FDA approves Gilead's remdesivir as first COVID-19 treatment

 Continue Reading Below

-The antiviral was just one of the treatments President Trump received during his bout with the coronavirus.
+The antiviral was just one of the treatments President Trump received during his recent bout with the coronavirus.

 PFIZER MAY APPLY FOR EMERGENCY USE OF COVID-19 VACCINE BY LATE NOVEMBER

-“Since the beginning of the COVID-19 pandemic, Gilead has worked relentlessly to help find solutions to this global health crisis.
-Gilead Chairman and CEO Daniel O'Day said in a statement.
+“Since the beginning of the COVID-19 pandemic, Gilead has worked relentlessly to help find solutions to this global health crisis," Gilead Chairman and CEO Daniel O'Day said in a statement.
 "It is incredible to be in the position today, less than one year since the earliest case reports of the disease now known as COVID-19, of having an FDA-approved treatment in the U.S. that is available for all appropriate patients in need.”

 The approval comes following new results published in the New England Journal of Medicine Thursday from Gilead's Phase 3 ACTT-1 trial, which demonstrated faster recovery times than previously reported for the treatment of adults hospitalized with mild-moderate or severe coronavirus cases.
 Remdesivir was also found to reduce disease progression among severely ill patients who require oxygen.